mae05051/mae05051/README.md

 -
-- 👯 I’m looking to collaborate on ...
+- 👯 I am working on a netfunnel test framework in the company.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...